 According to Gartner, 43% of fusion teams already report outside of corporate IT.
 The most common types of teams are ones that maintain customer-facing digital products and services, ones that facilitate customer experience or e-commerce, or data and analytics teams.

 In the end, fusion teams foster autonomy and allow flexibility to self-organize and direct.
-A disruption like the COVID-19 pandemic, exposes organizations with technical debt, sunk costs, and cultural inertia.
-When it comes to line of business leaders, multi-disciplinary teams offer an opportunity to plan, run, and manage digital initiatives on your own.
+A disruption like the COVID-19 pandemic exposes organizations to technical debt, sunk costs, and cultural inertia.
+When it comes to the line of business leaders, multi-disciplinary teams offer an opportunity to plan, run, and manage digital initiatives on your own.
 It helps automate, cut operational waste, and create process viability.
-Indeed, fusion team are expected to aid in attracting and retaining top talent.
+Indeed, fusion teams are expected to aid in attracting and retaining top talent.
 People enjoy taking ownership of their work and seeing that they have an impact on the organization.